-1988: When Interfaith Neighbors was founded, we concentrated our efforts on helping low-income families by providing subsidies to assist them in avoiding delinquency, foreclosure, or eviction.
-Today, our Rental and Mortgage Assistance Program continues these principles we were founded on offering assistance with rent arrears, mortgage payments or security deposits in support of working families facing short-term financial setbacks.
+1988: When Interfaith Neighbors was founded, we concentrated our efforts on assisting low-income families by providing subsidies to assist them in avoiding delinquency, foreclosure, or eviction.
+Today, our Rental and Mortgage Assistance Program continues these principles we were founded on, offering assistance with rent arrears, mortgage payments or security deposits in support of working families facing short-term financial setbacks.

 1991: Interfaith Neighbors began operating the Monmouth County Meals on Wheels Program.
 This program provides nutritious meals to seven senior citizen congregate sites across Monmouth County and delivers approximately 1,100 meals each weekday to disabled and homebound seniors over the age of 60.

 1996: Interfaith Neighbors began a partnership with New Jersey Natural Gas to renovate abandoned homes and build new affordable ones in Asbury Park and Neptune Township.
 This started our Affordable Housing Program, which turns vacant lots into affordable homes for first time, low-income homeowners.
 The program also puts these properties back on the municipality’s tax rolls, and ultimately improves the community.

 2007: Interfaith Neighbors had a plan approved by the NJ Department of Community Affairs (DCA) under the Neighborhood Revitalization Tax Credit Program (NRTC) to revitalize the Westside of Asbury Park.
 The NRTC Program seeks to support the community through affordable housing, supporting social programs, encouraging business growth and strengthening the community in various other ways.

 2011: The Business Development Center (BDC) was established to help entrepreneurs grow their current businesses or start new ones.
 The BDC offers a combination of business support services and incubator facilities.
 Mentoring is provided by experienced staff to assist aspiring entrepreneurs in achieving their goals.

 2013: The Kula Café Training Program opened as a social enterprise addressing high unemployment and the lack of workforce training available in the Asbury Park area.
 Training and skills development took place in a working eatery, giving neighbors the opportunity to learn marketable skills while enjoying good food at a fair price.
 During the COVID-19 Pandemic, the Kula Cafe closed to the public.